topquark22/Plexorino/mux16/README.md

 ## 74LS150 pinout and wiring

 - **En**: Input signal at address n
-- custom: Per your use case
+- custom: Per your use case.
+Include external pullup resistors if required.

 | pin | function |  wire to |
 |-----|----------|---------|